HPC-dev-acc/mario-demo/docs/10-requirement.md

 - FR-033: Officeman NPC sprites render 1.25× larger from their center while their collision boxes remain unchanged.
 - FR-034: NPC spawn dimensions derive from the player's base height so sliding does not shrink NPCs or misalign them with the ground.
-- FR-056: OL and Officeman NPCs display idle animations when paused by red lights.
+- FR-056: OL, Officeman, and Student NPCs display idle animations when paused by red lights.

 **UI / HUD**
 - FR-040: The HUD includes a gear menu (ℹ, version, ⚙) to toggle the info panel; mobile shows virtual buttons.